 Temper the chocolate.
 This is important as the chocolate is the hero and needs to be glossy.
 If you don’t temper it, the fatty solids ‘bloom’ leaving white circles on the chocolate surface.
 I must admit, however, I plump for the easy method.
 So, melt each chocolate keeping about a quarter back.
 Then add the unmelted choc to the melted chocolate, letting it melt by stirring it in.
 The chocolate should then be ready to use.

-Once set, remove the straws gently and string the chocolate kisses with contrasting ribbons and hang them among bunches of mistletoe, or pack them into a beautiful box.
+Once set, remove the straws gently and string the chocolate kisses with contrasting ribbons, or pack them into a beautiful box.
 Deliver with plenty of real kisses.

 Images: John Holdship